 Waking up, catching that reflection in the mirror, and seeing those defined muscles – that’s what perfection feels like, right?

-Especially when your abs are visible through your gym clothes for women or men?
+Especially when your abs are visible through your workout clothes?

 But the journey there?
 It’s a path full of moments of withering motivation and lurking doubts.